 - proposed QUT principal supervisor, QUT associate supervisors, and non-QUT associate supervisors.

 Refer to the China Scholarship Council website (in Mandarin) for any additional documentation requirements.

 Apply for your research degree.
 When you complete the application form, you can indicate that you want to be considered for a China Scholarship Council scholarship.

 Please refer to the CSC website above as the closing dates for the CSC scholarships vary each year (usually between late March to mid April).

 You will receive an offer letter if your application is approved.
 You then need to submit a separate application to the China Scholarship Council (in Mandarin).

 China Scholarship Council will notify you of the outcome of your scholarship application.
 You must send a copy of this notification to QUT International Admissions.

 About the scholarship

-QUT and the China Scholarship Council (CSC) are jointly awarding postgraduate scholarships to Chinese students who intend to undertake a postgraduate research degree at QUT.
+QUT and the China Scholarship Council (CSC) are jointly awarding research scholarships to Chinese students who intend to undertake a research degree at QUT.

 - Level 4, 88 Musk Avenue